iliketocode2/CSS-Battles-Solutions-/README.md

 ### My Strategy
 - Write the CSS in a clear, standard format initially
-- Combine similar <div> elements where possible
+- Combine similar elements where possible
 - Remove all whitespace and any non-essential characters that aren’t required for the code to compile

 ### The Result